crispitagorico/sigkernel/README.md

 + `python3 time_series_classification.py --train`

-To test all models and all datasets tun
+To test all models and all datasets run

 + `python3 time_series_classification.py --test`